Iron Man (2008 film): Accolades

 Roger Ebert and Richard Corliss named Iron Man as among their favorite films of 2008.
 It was selected by the American Film Institute as one of the ten best films of the year and by Empire magazine as one of The 500 Greatest Movies of All Time.
 Tony Stark was also selected by Empire as one of The 100 Greatest Movie Characters of All Time, and on their list of the 100 Greatest Fictional Characters, Fandomania.com ranked him at number 37.
 The Library of Congress selected Iron Man to be added to the National Film Registry in 2022, deeming it "culturally, historically, or aesthetically significant".
 Responding to the selection, Feige stated its inclusion on the Film Registry meant the film "has stood the test of time and that it is still meaningful to audiences around the world".

 Sequels

-A sequel written by Justin Theroux and released in the United States on May 7, 2010, saw Favreau, Downey, Paltrow, and Jackson returning.
+A sequel written by Justin Theroux and released in the United States on May 7, 2010, saw Favreau, Downey, Paltrow, Gregg, and Jackson returning.
 Don Cheadle replaced Terrence Howard in the role of Colonel Rhodes, who is also seen as War Machine.
 Also starring are Mickey Rourke as villain Ivan Vanko, Sam Rockwell as Justin Hammer, and Scarlett Johansson as S.H.I.E.L.D. agent Natasha Romanoff.
 Walt Disney Studios and Marvel Studios released a second sequel on May 3, 2013, with Favreau opting to direct Magic Kingdom instead, but still reprising his role as Happy Hogan.
 Downey, Paltrow, and Cheadle also return, while Shane Black took over directing, from a screenplay by Drew Pearce.
 Guy Pearce also starred as Aldrich Killian, and Ben Kingsley as Trevor Slattery.